Psicon

 How to access our 'Right to Choose service'

 We have found that occasionally, GPs are not aware of the ‘Right to Choose’ pathway.
 You may even find that they refuse to make the referral.
-If you find this to be the case, you can let them know that Psicon are commissioned by Hampshire & Isle of Wight ICB and Frimley ICB to provide autism and ADHD assessments for children and young people as an NHS provider.
+If you find this to be the case, you can let them know that Psicon are commissioned by Hampshire & Isle of Wight ICB and Frimley ICB to provide autism and ADHD assessments for adults and children and young people as an NHS provider.
 Our autism assessments are carried out face to face in our clinics in Basingstoke, Hampshire. and Canterbury, Kent.

 ADHD assessments and treatment are available either online, or in person at our clinics in Basingstoke, Hampshire and Canterbury, Kent.
 Online assessment and treatment is not suitable for all children, and we can only provide a remote service for those who are deemed to be clinically suitable.
-A decision on whether an individual child is suitable to be seen online is made on a case-by-case basis once the referral has been reviewed.
+A decision on whether an individual is suitable to be seen online is made on a case-by-case basis once the referral has been reviewed.

-If your GP feels they need more information before making the referral, they can contact us directly on 01227 379099.
+If your GP feels they need more information before making the referral, they can contact us directly on 0330 838 3105.

 Next Steps